-- 1. Isolate each target fragment (insert or linearized vector) by gel extraction followed by spin-column purification using a silica-based purification system, such as the NucleoSpin Gel and PCR Clean-Up kit. - 2.
+- 1. Isolate each target fragment (insert or linearized vector) by gel extraction followed by spin-column purification using a silica-based purification system, such as the NucleoSpin Gel and PCR Clean-Up. - 2.
 Plan the In-Fusion cloning reaction.
-Good cloning efficiency is achieved when using 50-200 ng of vector and inserts, respectively.
+Good cloning efficiency is achieved when using 200 ng combined amount of vector and inserts in a 10 μl reaction.
 More is not better.
 Use the table below for reaction recommendations.